erenfndkk/average_calculation/README.md

 # average_calculation
-average calculation by multiplying midterm and final exams and homework by certain coefficients.
+Average calculation and letter grade by multiplying midterm and final exams and homework with certain coefficients.